alexzhangs/xsh/README.md

 ### 2.3 What do xsh Utilities Do?

-* Provide fundamental function
+* Provide the fundamental function
 * Provide help and usage information
 * Handle temporary files
 * Handle logs
 * Handle output

-Of cause, some of above topics could be built as libraries, packages or utilities too.
+Of cause, some of the above topics could be built as libraries, packages or utilities too.

 ## 3. xsh Bootstrap/Installation

-Only thing you need is bash and Git client.
+The only thing you need is a bash and Git client.

 ```bash
 git clone https://github.com/alexzhangs/xsh